-The UPC Transaction and the subsequent growth of SPUT increased the Corporation's AUM by approximately \$1.8 billion and provided an important foothold in the clean energy metals space.
+The UPC Transaction in 2021 and the subsequent growth of SPUT increased the Corporation's AUM by \$2.9 billion and provided an important foothold in the energy transition materials space.
+The Corporation further increased its foothold in the energy transition materials space with the purchase of URNM in 2022, adding \$1 billion of AUM at the time of the transaction.